fatum/replicator/README.md

 * Simple
 * Framework agnostic
 * Adapter agnostic
-* Sequential Consistency - Updates from a publisher will be applied in the order that they were sent for record
+* Sequential consistency - updates from a producer will be applied in the order that they were sent for record (`replicator-constistent`)

 ## Usage